-- 1. The district will establish a millage rate consistent with the Board's mission and vision. - The district will maintain a fund balance between 7.5% and the statutory limit of 15% of projected expenditures. - 3.
-The district will fully realize all funds coming in from intergovernmental agreements.
+The district will establish a millage rate consistent with the Board's mission and vision.
+The district will also maintain a fund balance between 7.5% and the statutory limit of 15% of projected expenditures and will fully realize all funds coming in from intergovernmental agreements.